NixOS/nix.dev/source/tutorials/nix-language.md

 ### Attribute access

-Attributes in a set can be accessed with a dot (`.`) and the attribute name.
+Attributes in a set are accessed with a dot (`.`) and the attribute name.

 Example: